deschler/django-modeltranslation/docs/modeltranslation/usage.rst

         title = models.CharField(max_length=255)
         text = models.TextField()

-Now that it is registered with the modeltranslation app the model looks like this - note the additional fields automatically added by the app::
+Now that it is registered with modeltranslation the model looks like this - note the additional fields automatically added by the app::

     class News(models.Model):